 Complement is an arm of the immune system that attacks invading bacteria.
 It is a series of proteins that recognize the bacteria as foreign, then initiate a cascade of events that pokes holes in bacterial membranes and recruits white blood cells to kill them.
 Complement can sometimes inappropriately target our own cells, including those in the retina.
 Among the complement genes, complement factor H confers the greatest AMD risk.

 Not only is complement genetically associated with AMD, it also has been shown to be activated in the retinas of people with AMD.
 The activated proteins were found near the cells that are damaged in AMD, within deposits called drusen.
 This has led researchers and pharmaceutical companies to develop complement inhibitors to treat or prevent AMD.
 In one phase II trial, a drug called lampalizumab, injected into the eyes of people with the advanced dry form of AMD called geographic atrophy, appeared to protect the retina by slowing the growth of atrophy.
-This drug has now entered larger, phase III clinical trials.
+Unfortunately, the phase III clinical trials with Lampalizumab failed to slow the rate of expansion of geographic atrophy.

 While ARMS2/HTRA is the subject of intensive research, the role of these genes in AMD is not yet understood.
 Other genes that confer AMD risk include those involved in cholesterol metabolism, collagen production, and cell signaling.
 Similarly, the research on these genes is not as advanced as it is for complement.